kingjinho/notes_datastructure_algorithm/src/data_structure/tree/README.md

 - Property of Binary Search Trees (`Restriction`)
     - Left subtree data < root node data
     - Right subtree data > root node data
+    - `Above does not mean that root has to be the biggest numbers!!!`
+    - Has distinct value(what is duplicates?)
     - Meaning `this is a sorted data structure`
     - Left and Right subtree should also be binary search trees
     - `Same as regular binary trees, but this times a restricion on data`